bitcointxoko/design/04-ebanner.md

 The challenge with this is that unless we reuse the same design or template, we will have to come up with a new one for every event.

 ### Example
 I think the Málaga community does a great job with their event posters.
+Have a look at their [meetup page](https://malaga2140.xyz/Meetups-2f46b451e82b43c883f3fbefc8037bbb).

 ### Requirements
 - a png image